13 Ways Air Travel Will Change in 2020

 Real ID gets real

 In October, you won’t be able to fly sans a Real ID if you’re 18 or older, according to the Transportation Security Administration.
 A Real ID is either a Real ID-compliant driver’s license, a state-issued enhanced driver’s license, or another acceptable form of ID (the Real ID-compliant cards have a star at the top of the card).
 This news has been expected for months (years!) but keeps getting pushed back.
 It was passed by Congress back in 2005 post-9/11 to set standards for IDs.
 Now we think it’s really going to happen.
-This was the best and worst news for air travelers in 2019.

 No more unlimited drinks